joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 ---

 This post outlines my tried and tested strategy for quickly planning and estimating MVP projects.
 This process departs a little from Agile/Scrum best practices.
-There are no guarantees on estimation quality, which I believe is impossible to do for software projects, but it helps to provide a rough guide for new projects.
+It won't give you an accurate estimate, because I don't think accurate estimates are possible for software projects, but it gives you a rough guide for a new one.

-## Gather Requirements
+## Gather requirements
-To plan you need to know what you should be building.
+To plan, you need to know what you're building.
-The more questions you can ask in this step, the easier you will find future steps.
+The more questions you ask at this stage, the easier the later steps get.

 Some questions to ask are: